blawson-bates/simEd/cran-comments.md

 * Added three references with DOIs to the DESCRIPTION.

-* Changed all instances of \dontrun{} to \donttest{}, in accrej.R, lehmer.R, all i*.R functions, msq.R, and thinning.R.
-For each of the first four, the
-  \donttest{} is wrapped around an example demonstrating interactive use, requiring user input and allowing the user to step through (as described in our references).
-For thinning.R, \donttest{} wraps examples that cause it to exceed 5s.
+* Changed all instances of \dontrun{} to \donttest{} in thinning.R.
+However, kept \dontrun{} for accrej.R, all i*.R functions, lehmer.R, and msq.R (only one instance in each function) since it wraps an example demonstrating interactive use, requiring user input to allow the user to step through (as described in our references).
+Using \donttest{} in these particular cases would not execute correctly when using devtools::check() as no user input is possible.

 * Changed use of print() to warning() in (internal-use) PlotContinuous.R and PlotDiscrete.R.
 Changed uses of print() to message() in ssqvis.R.
 Also